-Japan is known worldwide as being a land of weird and wonderful things and visitors always come back with tales of the kooky things they’ve seen and found on their travels.
+Japan is known worldwide as being a land of the bizarre and the wonderful with visitors returning with tales of kooky things they’ve seen and found on their travels.
 With a vastly different culture to elsewhere in the world, there are many things that you’re likely to only do in Japan, which is what makes this unique country so fascinating.
-Here are some of our favourites…
+Here are some of our favorites…

 Tokyo’s Tsukiji Fish market is one of the most famous markets in the world and one of the must visit spots of the Japanese capital.
 Get there early for the best experience and to feel the buzz of the early morning trade.
 Whether you fancy oysters or squid, tuna or octopus, pull up a perch a fill yourself up on a breakfast of some of the world’s best sushi!